masikh/Ubiquity-UDM-Pro-IPTV/README.md

     systemctl restart udm-boot

-# Check if every this is running as it should
+# Check if everything is running as it should

 After restarting your network-devices should be up and running.